Daniel DiNardo: Cardinal

 DiNardo promised to release a list of archdiocesan priests with credible accusations of sexual abuse of minors in January 2019.
-In November, CBS News spoke to 20 people who claim to have knowledge of incidents of misconduct, and none of them had been contacted.On January 30, 2019, DiNardo released a list of names of 40 priests from the archdiocese with credible allegations of sexual misconduct over the previous 70 years.
+In November, CBS News spoke to 20 people who claim to have knowledge of incidents of misconduct, and none of them had been contacted.
+On January 30, 2019, DiNardo released a list of names of 40 priests from the archdiocese with credible allegations of sexual misconduct over the previous 70 years.
 One name on the list was John Keller.
-DiNardo was criticized for allowing Keller to offer Mass publicly at his parish the morning after the list was released.
+DiNardo was criticized for allowing Keller to offer mass publicly at his parish the morning after the list was released.

 Personal

 DiNardo wears hearing aids because calcium deposits in his ears have impaired his hearing.
-Despite his hearing difficulties, he still prefers to sing or chant parts of the Mass.DiNardo suffered a stroke on March 15, 2019.
+Despite his hearing difficulties, he still prefers to sing or chant parts of the Mass, especially the Lord's prayer and the consecration of the body and blood of Christ.
+DiNardo suffered a stroke in March 2019.

+Viewpoints

+In March 2009, Di Nardo described the choice of US President Barack Obama to be the commencement speaker for the University of Notre Dame as "very disappointing", given Obama's support of abortion rights for women.